Why are U.S. banks flying gold from London to New York?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Deep under London’s Threadneedle Street lies an intricate network of tunnels holding the world’s largest second depository of gold.
+Deep under London’s Threadneedle Street lies an intricate network of tunnels holding the world’s second-largest depository of gold.

 The Bank of England’s nine heavily fortified vaults hold hundreds of tonnes of the precious metal valued at more than £200 billion ($252 billion).

-But now, the vaults are slowly being emptied over fears that President Donald Trump is about to start a global trade war.
+But now, they are slowly being emptied over fears that President Donald Trump is about to start a global trade war.

 Much of the gold has been shipped to New York City where the commodity is, for the moment, worth substantially more than in the U.K. capital.